Where to go cross-country skiing in Montréal

 Parc-nature du Cap-Saint-Jacques

-Spanning 330 hectares, this massive park is Montréal’s largest, welcoming outdoor enthusiasts to explore a variety of winter activities.
+Spanning 330 hectares, this massive outdoor playground is Montréal’s largest park, welcoming nature enthusiasts to explore a variety of winter activities.
 The cross-country ski trails offer both short- and long-distance routes.
-Departures are from the reception chalet.
+Departures are from the reception chalet where it is possible to rent equipment.
 Here’s a map of the routes.

 Rentals: Yes (reservation only)